Tsilkostas/Weather-Application/weather_app/Readme.md

 ALLOWED_HOSTS='127.0.0.1,localhost,0.0.0.0'
 DATABASE_URL='sqlite:///db.sqlite3'
 3. Build and Run the Application:
-Use Docker Compose to build and start the application: docker-compose up --build
+Use Docker Compose to build and start the application docker-compose up --build
 This command builds the Docker images and starts the containers as specified in the docker-compose.yml file.
 4. Apply Migrations